-ANZNZ's strong asset quality is supported by its focus on lower risk residential mortgages which have exhibited very low losses historically.
-The bank's proportion of Stage 3 loans rose 55 basis points (bps) to 1.09% of gross loans in the 12 months to March 2024, due to persistent challenges from high interest rates and inflation constraining household finances.
+ANZNZ's strong asset quality is supported by its large exposure to lower-risk residential mortgages, which have historically exhibited very low losses.
+However, the bank's proportion of Stage 3 loans rose by 28 basis points (bps) to 1.07% of gross loans in the 12 months to September 2024 as elevated interest rates and inflation constrained the financial position of borrowers.